natedrewg/Resume-Website/README.md

 Started in September, the first edition was finished on November 24th.

 Features such as:
 A navigation bar with href links to other ID's within the page.
 JavaScript to provide dropdown descriptions for the classes section.
-Started in September, the first edition was finished on November 24th.

-Features such as:
-A navigation bar with href links to other ID's within the page.
-JavaScript to provide dropdown descriptions for the classes section.
 Links to every profile of my professional life.